j-berg-au/BOUNDLESS/content/Character Creation/Adepts/Tricks.md

 -----
 ##### Bear Trap
 *Minor Action, Gadget*
-You place down a bear trap within Range 3.
+You place down a Size 2 bear trap within Range 3.
 When a character walks over the bear trap, they must make a **WIT** save or trigger the trap, suffering an effect.
 The trap remains until triggered.

 | **Success Level** | **Effect**                                                                                                                                                                                                                                                                                                     |
 | :---------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |